xT0mR0x/doks/content/en/blog/goscanner/index.md

 `"sync"` package to synchronize goroutines

-We start by importing the necessary packages and defining two types to indicate whether to scan a range of ports or all ports.
+Start by importing the necessary packages and defining two types to indicate whether to scan a range of ports or all ports.

     package main